AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User enters command to delete subcommittee.
+2. System unassigns all members in the subcommittee.
-2. System deletes the subcommittee and displays success message.
+3. System deletes the subcommittee and displays success message.
    Use case ends.

 **Extensions:**